lineCode/QCefView-1/README.md

 This repository was originally cloned from [tishion/QCefView](https://github.com/tishion/QCefView).

 Since [tishion/QCefView](https://github.com/tishion/QCefView) don't support OSR (offscreen rendering), so I create a repository with the same name to implement these features.

+**[tishion/QCefView](https://github.com/tishion/QCefView) and [winsoft666/QCefView](https://github.com/winsoft666/QCefView) are vastly different in code structure.**

 ---